-The prevention of accidents is the responsibility of every School supervisor.
-It is also the duty of all employees to accept and promote the established safety regulations and procedures.
+The prevention of accidents is the responsibility of every member of our community.
+It is the duty of all staff members to accept and promote the established safety regulations and procedures.
 Every effort will be made to provide adequate safety training.
-If an employee is ever in doubt how to perform a job or task safely, assistance should be requested.
+If a staff member is ever in doubt how to perform a job or task safely, assistance should be requested.
 Unsafe conditions must be reported immediately.